rsimmonsjr/secc/README.md

 ### Design Principals

 SECC was driven by the need for a multi-sender, multi-consumer channel that would have the ability to skip processing messages.
-There are many situation in which this is needed by a consumer such as the use case with Axiom where actors implement a finite state machine.
+There are many situations in which this is needed by a consumer such as the use case with Axiom where actors implement a finite state machine.
 That led me to go through many iterations of different designs until it became clear that a linked list was the only legitimate approach.
 The problem with a linked lists is that they typically burn a lot of CPU time in allocating new nodes on each enqueue.
 The solution was to use two linked lists, allocate all nodes up front and just logically move nodes around.
 The actual pointers to the next node or the various heads and tails are the indexes in the statically allocated slice of nodes.
-When send and receive operations happen, nodes are merely moved around logically but not physically.